laurarebelo/GMD1/4-milestone-2/README.md

 The fun part is that, to that function, it not only passes the value of damage, but also the **color of damage**.

 This is used to make the Player flash in the same color as the enemy that damaged him.

-The Player will be tinted in the damage color for as long as he is temporarily immune to damage (currently 1 second).

 ## PLAYER PAINT LEVELS